 HOW CAN BARRY PLANT ASSIST WITH PREPARING FOR THESE CHANGES?

-Rental providers need to be aware that preparing for, and adhering to the minimum standards, and completing the safety related activities will come with additional costs, so it is vital that you discuss the specifics of your property with your Barry Plant Property Manager who can assist you to work through the compliance items and to avoid lengthy delays when re-letting your property.
+Rental providers need to be aware that preparing for, and adhering to the minimum standards, and completing the safety-related activities will come with additional costs, so it is vital that you discuss the specifics of your property with your Barry Plant Property Manager who can assist you in working through the compliance items and in avoiding lengthy delays when re-letting your property.

 At Barry Plant, our Property Managers have been able to access over 14 hours of detailed training on the new Legislation to prepare for the upcoming changes.
 By completing this training our Property Managers are better equipped to assist all clients in navigating through the complex and arduous tasks of preparing their properties to meet the requirements in these amendments.

 During the coming weeks, we will be in further contact with you in relation to highly reputable third-party services who we have partnered with to assist with the compliance aspects that will be required, such as smoke alarm testing, gas and electrical testing services, and builders reports to reassure you that you own a structurally sound and safe property.